 Ultimately, the objective is to enhance the resilience of the financial sector by ensuring that entities have robust frameworks in place to identify, assess, and mitigate operational risks.

-In the lead up to 1 July, ASFA and EY have released joint guidance to help the superannuation industry navigate key aspects of APRA’s incoming standard.
+In the lead-up to 1 July, ASFA and EY have released joint guidance to help the superannuation industry navigate key aspects of APRA’s incoming standard.
 This includes complying with the strengthened regulatory obligations around the oversight of material third-party service providers.

 “Outsourcing of key services has always been a feature of our superannuation industry, so trustees understand the need to ensure outsourced providers of key services are closely monitored, given their important role in providing services to fund members.”

-Similarly, EY’s national superannuation leader, Maree Pallisco, said the incoming standard will enable Australia’s super industry to strengthen its culture of operational resilience, while requiring trustees and service providers to work together in new ways to better identify, report on and manage risks.
+Similarly, EY’s national superannuation leader Maree Pallisco said the incoming standard will enable Australia’s super industry to strengthen its culture of operational resilience, while requiring trustees and service providers to work together in new ways to better identify, report on and manage risks.

 “With the implementation date fast approaching, it’s important that trustees develop a clear strategy for overseeing their fund’s material third-party service providers – one that enables them to meet the refreshed standards and support the ongoing management of operational risks and resilience,” Pallisco said.

 APRA released the final prudential standard CPS 230 in July 2023.
-With financial services companies increasingly relying on external service providers to enhance efficiency, this dependence also introduces substantial operational risks, as evidenced by several high-profile public disruptions in recent years, ASFA and EY’s guidance wrote.
+With financial services companies increasingly relying on external service providers to enhance efficiency, this dependence also introduces substantial operational risks, as evidenced by several high-profile public disruptions in recent years, ASFA and EY’s guidance said.